 WHEREAS the Canadian Business Council has grown significantly in scope and membership since its establishment and the members believe that amendments to the Council’s Constitution are necessary and essential to reflect the evolution of the Council and to modernize its constituting document;

-THEREFORE the members have adopted the following amended and restated Constitution at the Annual General Meeting held on 13 June 2010:
+THEREFORE the members have adopted the following amended and restated Constitution at the Annual General Meeting held on 13 June 2010, "and as further amended 27 June 2018:"

 a) To promote the development of business relations, commerce and investment between Canada and the United Arab Emirates with a particular focus on the Emirate of Abu Dhabi.